NLnetLabs/routinator/source/installation.rst

           cargo install --locked --force routinator --version 0.9.0-rc2

-       If you want to try the main branch from the repository instead of a release version, you can run:
+       If you want to try the a specific branch from the repository you can use the ``--git`` and ``--branch`` options:

        .. code-block:: text

           cargo install --git https://github.com/NLnetLabs/routinator.git --branch main

-       For more install options, such as branches or commits, refer to the `Cargo book
+       For more install options refer to the `Cargo book
        <https://doc.rust-lang.org/cargo/commands/cargo-install.html#install-options>`_.

 Installing From Source